 the blocks (chapters) “to communicate” and “to visualize” in our book Cement (in Dutch)

 Cement describes the indispensable element of well-functioning teams: connection.
-And keep a close eye on the 9 essential building blocks.
+While keeping a close eye on the 9 essential building blocks.

-These 9 Building Blocks for Connection form the basis of every issue.
-And it is precisely the combination of the cement with the blocks that has a positive effect on organizations.
+These 9 Building Blocks for Connection, in fact, form the basis of every challenge.
+And it's precisely the combination of the cement with the blocks that has a positive effect on organizations.